fish-shell/fish-shell/README.rst

 This will include all the datafiles like the included functions or web configuration tool in the main ``fish`` binary.

 On the first interactive run, and whenever it notices they are out of date, it will extract the datafiles to ~/.local/share/fish/install/ (currently, subject to change).
-You can do this manually by running ``fish --install`` (or ``fish --install=noconfirm`` to skip the confirmation).
+You can do this manually by running ``fish --install``.

 To install fish as self-installable, just use ``cargo``, like::